wp-plugins/wp-gallery-custom-links/readme.txt

 If you've ever had a WordPress gallery of staff, product, or other images and needed to link them to other pages but couldn't, this plugin is for you!

-This plugin adds a "Gallery Link URL" field when editing post images.
+This plugin adds a "Gallery Link URL" field when editing images.
 If the image is included in a gallery, the "Gallery Link URL" value will be used as the link on the image instead of the raw file or the attachment post.
 There are also several additional options (see "Usage" below).